OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: Introduction

 There are several challenges in integrating diverse sensors with a VLA model.
-First, VLA models need to effectively interpret heterogeneous sensor information and use that to guide the action output; naively feeding or stacking raw sensor streams provides poor performance and data efficiency, as shown in \secref{sec:eval}, because existing VLA backbones are trained on RGB image data.
+First, VLA models need to effectively interpret heterogeneous sensor information and use them to guide the action; naively feeding raw sensor streams leads to poor performance and data efficiency as shown in \secref{sec:eval}, because existing VLA backbones are trained primarily on RGB images.
 Second, sensors differ in format, field of view, and resolution, calling for a scalable, uniform representation rather than training sensor fusion models that depend on specific hardware.
 Lastly, sensor modality data are much more scarce compared to web-scale image-text data pairs, so we require a data-efficient approach for training.
 To solve these challenges, we take inspiration from how the human brain interprets sensor information: as we are used to RGB images, we naturally anchor other sensor cues to the RGB view—for example, interpreting infrared camera images by associating temperatures with objects visible in the image.

 We present \textbf{\name{}}, the first multisensory VLA that integrates novel sensing modalities to enable beyond-RGB robotic perception and manipulation by unifying heterogeneous sensors into an image-native space.
 The core of our design is an intermediate representation, \emph{sensor-masked images}, which is produced by semantically segmenting the RGB image and overlaying the relevant sensor information as colored masks.
 Such representation makes sure sensor information is spatially grounded and semantically aligned with the RGB image to ease the integration with VLA models.
 This brings several benefits that solve the challenges above: (i) making sensor information spatially grounded in RGB pixel coordinates to facilitate robotic manipulation on target objects, (ii) remaining close to RGB statistics so existing vision encoders and VLA backbones can be reused for further training, (iii) providing a uniform representation across sensors, resolutions, and hardware variants.